Connect with us

 Supervisors Questioned Why They Didn’t “Sound the Alarm” Sooner

-Outside of lamenting the lost tax revenue to the taxing bodies with interest in the former Big Lots property, there has been and will continue to be, at least for a while, a lot of finger pointing as to why this development happened.
+Outside of lamenting the lost tax revenue to the taxing bodies with interest in the former Big Lots property, there has been and will continue to be, at least for a while, a lot of finger pointing as to how this sale happened.

 Who knew what and when did they know it?